vuestorefront/vue-storefront/packages/core/docs/advanced/ssr-cache.md

-# Caching
+# Server Side Rendering Cache

 ## Introduction

-Caching allows saving rendered pages for later use to avoid computationally expensive rendering of the page on the server.
+Caching allows saving pages rendered on the server for later use, to avoid computationally expensive rendering from scratch.
 This is especially useful when the application has pages that require a lot of computation, many API calls, or change infrequently.
 It not only reduces the load on the server but also greatly improves performance.

+Caching in Vue Storefront requires two packages:
+* `@vue-storefront/cache` - Nuxt.js module, that does the heavy lifting.
+It registers required plugins, creates [invalidation endpoint](#invalidating-cache), and hooks into the render cycle.
+* **the driver** - thin layer on top of `@vue-storefront/cache` that integrates with caching solutions, such as [Redis](https://redis.io/) or [Memcached](https://memcached.org/).

-Vue Storefront team provides integration with [Redis](../integrations/redis-cache.md).
+Vue Storefront team provides [integration with Redis](../integrations/redis-cache.md).

+If you'd like to know how to build your own driver, please [see this page](../integrate/cache-driver.md).

 ## Installation